Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows

 \subsection{TDVP experiment details}

 Below are the hyperparameters we use for the TDVP method.
-For the Harmonic Oscillator results we use a 3 layer RealNVP where each affine transformation is a 2 hidden layer feed forward neural network with hidden layers of size 5.
-For the Dissipative Bosonic Model result, we use a Convex Potential Flow with a 5 hidden layer input-convex neural network with hidden layers of size 20 and augmented layers of size 4, see \cite{huang2021convex}.
+For the Harmonic Oscillator results, we use a 3 layer RealNVP where each affine transformation is a 2-hidden-layer feed-forward neural network with hidden layers of size 5.
+Instead of skip connections in the feed-forward neural network, we concatenate the previous activations at each activation layer.
+For the Dissipative Bosonic Model result, we use a Convex Potential Flow with a 5-hidden-layer input-convex neural network with hidden layers of size 20 and augmented layers of size 4, see \cite{huang2021convex}.

-\begin{itemize} \item \textbf{1-Well Harmonic Oscillator:} We train for 1500 steps with a step size of 0.01.
+\begin{itemize} \item \textbf{1-site Harmonic Oscillator:} We train for 1500 steps with a step size of 0.01.
 We use 1000 samples per step.
 We use a diagonal shift of 0.01.

-\item \textbf{2-Well Harmonic Oscillator:} We train for 1500 steps with a step size of 0.01.
+\item \textbf{2-site Harmonic Oscillator:} We train for 1500 steps with a step size of 0.01.
 We use 1000 samples per step.
 We use a diagonal shift of 0.01.

-\item \textbf{20-Well Harmonic Oscillator:} We train for 1500 steps with a step size of 0.01.
+\item \textbf{20-site Harmonic Oscillator:} We train for 1500 steps with a step size of 0.01.
 We use 10000 samples per step.
 We use a diagonal shift of 0.01.

-\item \textbf{2-Well Dissipative Bosonic Model:} We train for 2000 steps with a step size of 0.004.
+\item \textbf{2-site Dissipative Bosonic Model:} We train for 2000 steps with a step size of 0.004.
 We use 10000 samples per step.
 We use a diagonal shift of 0.01. \end{itemize}